Engoo Blog Language Tips

 I don't want to go there.
 Besides, it's too far.

-Both examples start with one point and then add an extra one starting with "besides."
+Both of the above examples start with one point and then add an extra one introduced with "besides."

 A carton of eggs that is empty except for one egg

 Now let's move on to "except."
 This preposition means "not including" or "other than."
-It refers to exclusion rather than inclusion or addition.
-Notice that this is the complete opposite of the usage of besides.
+It refers to exclusion rather than inclusion, or addition.

-The preposition "except" often comes before nouns together with "all," "every," "no," "each," etc. In most cases, "except" or "except for" can be switched without a change in meaning.
+"Except" as a preposition often comes before nouns.
+In most cases, "except" and "except for" can be switched without a change in meaning.
 Also, both can come at the beginning or in the middle of a sentence.

 My mom works every day except Monday.